Form: An upright to sprawling, mound-forming, herb.

 Mulch: Do not mulch, especially in part shade.

 Prune: After extended flowering, prune for more compact growth which will

 temporarily reduce flowering.
 Prune spent flower stalks to promote new flowers.

 Uses: Ornamental, wildlife attractor.

-This species has several cultivars.
-The common name refers to the
+This plant is a member of the Mint family (Lamiaceae).
+The common name refers to the sepals

 Do you have additional information or a different

 experience for this plant that you would like to share?